Berrysoft/Berrysoft.Blazor.DataGrid/README.md

 # Berrysoft.Blazor.DataGrid
-An DataGrid implementation for Blazor.
+A DataGrid implementation for Blazor.